skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 {% endcapture %}

 {% capture solution %}
-In collaboration with <a href="https://agile6.com/">Agile Six</a>, we've been working with the VHA to address this challenge through the delivery of a knowledge management platform called the Diffusion Marketplace.
+In collaboration with [Agile Six](https://agile6.com/), we've been working with the VHA to address this challenge through the delivery of a knowledge management platform called the Diffusion Marketplace.
 The purpose of this platform is to empower VHA practitioners and other employees to identify and disseminate promising healthcare practices.

-We've aligned our delivery approach to the <a href="https://department-of-veterans-affairs.github.io/va-digital-service-handbook/digital-standards">VA's Digital Service Handbook</a>.
+We've aligned our delivery approach to the [VA's Digital Service Handbook](https://department-of-veterans-affairs.github.io/va-digital-service-handbook/digital-standards).
 And focused our initial product strategy on figuring out how to design an experience that leads to the wider adoption of three life-saving and cost-saving practices (for example, rapid naloxone delivery).
 These practices have already been